 A year of extremes: severe 2011 weather covers gamut in year of feast or famine - Lincoln County Journal

-By Bob Simmons | Posted on Friday, December 30, 2011 at 11:32 am From floods and drought to tornados and blizzards, the state saw more than a healthy dose of extreme weather events of every variety.
-“Missouri saw many extreme weather events from its ...
+A year of extremes: severe 2011 weather covers gamut in year of feast or famine Lincoln County Journal By Bob Simmons | Posted on Friday, December 30, 2011 at 11:32 am From floods and drought to tornados and blizzards, the state saw more than a healthy dose of extreme weather events of every variety. âMissouri saw many extreme weather events from its ... |